A Welch & Sons Funeral Services

 • The date and place of birth of any surviving spouse

-A doctor may report the death to a coroner if the:
+A doctor may report the death to a coroner if:

-• person who died was not visited by a medical practitioner during their final illness
+• The person who died was not visited by a medical practitioner during their final illness.

-• death occurred during an operation or before the person came out of anaesthetic
+• The death occurred during an operation or before the person came out of anaesthetic.

-• medical certificate suggests the death may have been caused by an industrial disease or industrial poisoning
+• The medical certificate suggests the death may have been caused by an industrial disease or industrial poisoning (E.g., Asbestosis)

 The coroner may decide that the cause of death is clear.
 In this case:

-• The coroner issues a certificate to the registrar stating a post-mortem isn’t needed.
+• The coroner issues a certificate to the registrar stating that a post-mortem isn’t needed.

 Burial

-A burial takes place at a cemetery.
-It can occur after a funeral service has been held in a church or other venue, and, sometimes, a service is held at the graveside.
+A burial can take place in either a Cemetery or a Churchyard.
+It can occur after a funeral service has been held in a church, another venue, or you can have a service held at the graveside.

 In England and Wales, burial took place principally in churchyards until the 19th century.
 Concerns about hygiene in the mid-19th century resulted in many town and city churchyards being closed.
 This was followed by the development of larger joint-stock cemeteries and municipal cemeteries, often on urban fringes.
 These took on the larger proportion of burials.
 The term ‘burial grounds’ is often used to denote either, though it is also used to denote the burial place of a distinctive group, either by religion or national identity.

-Anyone can be buried in a Local Authority cemetery, which will sometimes be divided into sections for different faiths and those of no faith.
-Different religions and cultures have developed different rites and practices for the disposal of the dead, and these have to be considered and respected.
-There are a number of separate Jewish and Muslim cemeteries, for example, but there are also many cemeteries where different religions are given separate areas within the public cemetery.
+Anyone can be buried in a local authority cemetery, which will sometimes be divided into sections for different faiths, and those of no faith.
+Different religions and cultures have developed different rites and practices for the disposal of the dead, and these must be considered and respected.
+There are a number of separate Jewish and Muslim cemeteries for example, but there are also many cemeteries where different religions are given separate areas within the public cemetery.

 As members of the National Association of Funeral Directors (NAFD), A. Welch and Sons Ltd agree to comply with the principles and the details of this Code of Practice.